 Here are the contact details of the tour coordinator: 02-5358716, firstname.lastname@example.org

 We have a rich selection of art workshops at the museum.
 Why not include one in your visit?
 And at the end of the activity, you can take home a souvenir that you and your children have made.
 Workshops are about one hour long and are included in the entrance fee to the Museum.

 Unfortunately, in the end, we did not participate in any workshops.

-When I checked the official site after our visit, I noticed that there is events section.
-There you can see the full timetable of tours, lectures, workshops and more.
+I noticed an events section when I checked the official site after our visit.
+You can see the full timetable of tours, lectures, workshops, and more.

 The exhibition presents the basic concepts of understanding Islamic art through various eras.
 That is the only area of the museum that is not based on a chronological design.
 It houses rare exhibits that convey the development of the artistic idiom that is unique to Islamic art and incorporates sound and light elements.
 The visitors enter the hall are greeted by a movie which describes the ritual of walking around the Kaaba, and they encounter a Mihrab prayer niche made of Armenian designed ceramic tiles.

 The two principal elements in the exhibition are an artistic section in a religious context and a part that focuses on the contribution of Islam to the world relating to the sciences, technology music and other areas.

 The main hall on the first floor tells about Islam and shows various artifacts, including art pieces, technological items, musical instruments, and early writings.